MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-share-a-dashboard-from-the-iphone-app.md

 | iPhones | iPads | Android phones | Android tablets | Windows 10 devices |

-Invite colleagues to view your dashboards by sharing links from the iPhone app for Power BI.
-You can only share dashboards with colleagues in the same email domain as you.
+When you have a [Power BI Pro license](powerbi-power-bi-pro-content-what-is-it.md), you can invite colleagues to view your dashboards by sharing links from the Power BI mobile apps.
+The people you share dashboards with need to be the same email domain as you and have a Power BI Pro license, too.

-> [AZURE.NOTE]
->
-> - You can also [annotate and share tiles, reports, and visuals](powerbi-mobile-annotate-and-share-a-tile-from-the-iphone-app.md) from the iOS and Android mobile apps.
+> [AZURE.NOTE] From the Power BI mobile apps for iOS and Android, you can also [annotate and share tiles, reports, and visuals](powerbi-mobile-annotate-and-share-a-tile-from-the-iphone-app.md).
-> - The people you share dashboards with need to [sign up for Power BI](https://powerbi.microsoft.com), too.

 ## Share a dashboard from your iPhone